Common Mistakes Made By Computer Science Majors

 People want to work with people they like.

 People are more likely to recommend and refer if they know someone personally.

-Networking is another word which sounds businessy, but again, it doesn't have to be.
+Networking is another word that sounds businessy, but it doesn't have to be.

 Networking works great when you meet people and you are genuinely interested in knowing them without thinking about what you can get from them.